 "What, throw the horse at the window?" asked Mickey.

 "Or, ride the horse through the window," said the Doctor, mounting without looking at either of his companions.

 "But you just said there'd be no way back!" shouted Mickey as the Doctor turned Arthur to line him up for the charge.

-Ignoring Mickey, the Doctor looked at Rose.
+Ignoring Mickey, the Doctor looked to Rose.
 He opened his mouth but seemed to change his mind about what he wanted to say.
-"Emergency Prog—"
+"Emergency Prog-"